Jukunye/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5. [Get node at index](./5-get_dnodeint.c) - function that returns the nth node of a list.

 6. [Sum list](./6-sum_dlistint.c) - finds the sum of all the data(n) of a list.

+7. [insert at index](./7-insert_dnodeint.c) - inserts a new node at a given position.